 Most people learn to drive when they are sixteen, but Riley never learned then (her father knew the teen driving statistics and she wasn't particularly interested herself), and now that she's nineteen her father considers learning to drive the perfect post-suicide-attempt activity.

 "It's about control and power," her father told her before they began their first practice loop.
 "That's why most teenage boys love learning how to drive.
 This will set you on the right path.
 This will remind you that you can go places, that you can fit in in this fast-paced world."
-He gave the dashboard a slap then, as if to
+He gave the dashboard a slap then, as if to accentuate his decision.

 But Riley supposes his insistence that she learn how to drive is him turning the tables on her.
 The night she tried to end her life, she stood in the middle of a curving country road and waited for the next car to come and end her life.
 It was spring and raining and spring peepers sang out behind her.
 Her father was in that next car and he lurched to a stop.
 He scooped her into his skinny arms and set her in the passenger's seat, where she promptly vomited on her thighs.

 Headlights lit up behind them and cars began to honk, but he waited until she spoke to drive them home.

 Now they are in the opposite seats.
 Now Riley is the one squeezing the steering wheel, gritting her teeth, hoping her tires don't crunch bodies below their treads.